 - the 25th anniversary of Tsar Alexander II’s coronation

 - the completion of the Cathedral of Christ the Savior, a memorial built to commemorate Russia’s victory over France in 1812

 Organizers had ambitious plans for the premiere.
-They intended for the performance to take place just outside the new cathedral, with cannon fire and all of the other nearby churches ringing their bells.
+They intended for the performance to take place just outside the new cathedral.
+It would end with cannon fire and all the other nearby churches ringing their bells.

 The ambitious plans never came to fruition.
-The sar’s assassination in 1881 ended any possibility of even attempting such a grand celebration.
+The Tsar’s assassination in 1881 ended any possibility of such a grand celebration.
 The cathedral remained unfinished until 1883.
-Only the exhibition took place as planned, and the 1812 Overture received its premiere in a tent outside the unfinished cathedral without cannons or church bells.
+Only the exhibition took place as planned.
+The 1812 Overture received its premiere in a tent outside the unfinished cathedral.
+Without cannons or church bells.

-Tchaikovsky didn’t hold this piece of occasional music in high regard.
-In a letter, he dismissed it as “very loud and noisy and completely without artistic merit, obviously written without warmth or love” It nonetheless became popular.
+Tchaikovsky didn’t respect this piece of occasional music.
+In a letter, he dismissed it as “very loud and noisy and completely without artistic merit, obviously written without warmth or love.”
+It nonetheless became popular.

 Even though he later despised it, Tchaikovsky poured all his skill into the composition of the 1812 Overture.